 UX and web design

 Before designing anything, I called a brainstorming session with the development team.
-Early communication between designers and developers is critical to getting the best work from any project but I knew a strong collaborative relationship would be especially important for getting past the gauntlet of client approvals.
+Early communication between designers and developers is critical to getting the best work from any project.
 We decided on a single page site with a parallax scrolling effect as a way to add style structurally since most of that content was still TBD.
 I created wireframes that established a content hierarchy and flow, keeping mobile in mind and making as many design decisions as possible before actually designing anything.

 As soon as wireframes for the desktop version were approved I started designing the mobile site.
 Mobile’s more constrictive format put the content hierarchy I established in the desktop wireframes to the test and forced me to prioritize simplicity.